thacherT1D/webdevstuff/Misc/Command Line.md

 The competing options for me are `Desktop/`, `Documents/`, and `Downloads/`

-## Practice
-**Exercise: 5 minutes**
+### Exercise

-Navigate to around your computer's file system from the command line.
+Spend three minutes navigating around your computer's file system from the command line.
 Use a mixture of relative and absolute paths to navigate around.
 See what dark corners you can discover in your operating system.

-## Mini Review - Navigating Around
+## Review

 * `tree`
 * Root directory
 * `cd /`